MikroElektronika/mikrosdk_click_v2/clicks/dcmotor3/README.md

 ## Examples Description

-> This click  has four operating modes: clockwise, counter-clockwise, short brake and stop.
+> This Click  has four operating modes: clockwise, counter-clockwise, short brake and stop.
 > The operating mode is configured through IN1 and IN2 pins.

 **The demo application is composed of two sections :**